rdoetjes/zforth/README.md

 ```

 ## random numbers
-There's a a random number generator word in this implemetation.
+There's a random number generator word in this implemetation.
 It takes two arguments from the stack (begin number and end number) and returns a random number between those two numbers, including the begin and end number.

 ```forth